I've been an entrepreneur for almost 4 years now, and I have to say, 2016 has undoubtedly been my BEST year so far.

 Personality-wise, I would describe myself as an introvert, an empath, a free spirit, intuitive, imaginative, creative, self-reflective, daring and independent.
 I also like to work alone/be alone as much as possible (it's how I stay "in-tune" with my own guidance system).

-Then there are the things I don't like, which include math and managing money, having to talk to people I don't really know (in person or on the phone,) dealing with traffic, having to do what I'm told, and putting a lot of effort into something and not receiving any kind of gratitude or reward for it.
+Then there are the things I don't like, which include math and managing money, having to talk to people I don't really know (in person or on the phone,) dealing with traffic, having to do what I'm told, and putting a lot of effort into something and not receiving any kind of appreciation for it.

 Once I figured out what makes me feel the happiest and what makes me tick, I looked at how much time I was devoting to the activities I hated every day.